thovisjo/02a-Exercises-Functions-and-Dictionaries/README.md

 Some of the exercises require you to interpret what is going on.
 Feel free to explore other variations in IDLE until you can come up with a reasonable explanation.

-As with your assignments, please edit the LICENSE file (replace the [year] [fullname] with the curren year and your name), and edit this file to describe what your code does.
+As with your assignments, please edit the LICENSE file (replace the [year] [fullname] with the current year and your name), and edit this file to describe what your code does.

 ---